 Like I said, it’s a great show.

 Hey, dear Reader, don’t quit this blog just yet.
 I’m joking about the “X” factor for a reason: it’s impossible to describe.
-Is it a matter of confidence, like you see in Robert De Niro?
+Is it a matter of confidence, like the swag of Al Pacino?
 Is it because of their unusual face like Billy Corgan?
 Is it because of their antics, like David Lee Roth?
 How about silliness, like Jim Carrey?
 Or their beauty like Jim Morrison?
-We can’t put our finger on it.
-Morgan Freeman or Clint Eastwood don’t even need to move to capture the audience.
-And Some people will put a ton of make-up and have flashy outfit to get noticed like the band “Kiss”.
+Well, come on! what is it?
+We don’t know.
+Clint Eastwood or Morgan Freeman don’t even need to move to captivate us.
+On the other end of the spectrum some people will put a ton of make-up and have flashy outfit to get noticed like the band “Kiss”.
 Meanwhile a third kind of people have it whether they are silly or not, as Robin Williams demonstrated throughout his whole career (Man, do I miss the guy!).

 I just watched Reggie Watts, a short performance he did back in 2012 for Ted Talks.
 I would put the link in this blog, only it doesn’t seem to work.
 It keeps loading and loading and then peters out (I’ve got a steam computer, the kind you start with a crank, I love it.
 It makes coffee, too.)
 But it’s simple to find the video I’m going on about.
 Just google “Ted Talk” and in their search engine, you put “Reggie Watts” and you got it.
 Worth watching, very entertaining.
 And what a demonstration for my blog.
 Mr Watts is so entertaining not only does he gets the audience attention, but he toys with it.
 He’s very confident and makes no mistakes.
 You’re in good hands with him.
 It’s feels like he never really thought about it.
 He exists and that alone is captivating.
 In one word: he’s a natural.

 Now, I can hear the questions: How do I know if I’m a natural?
 Is there a pill for it?
 Can you find a pack of “X” factor at my local grocery store?
 How much money can I make once I got it?
 Is there a cure for it?
 A treatment?
-A spa?
+Can I get tickets to the Taylor Swift concert?